abhimvp/SoftwSysDesignArch/TUF_Plus/OOPS/src/CorePrinciplesOfOops/ReadMe.md

 Note
 Note that Java does not allow multiple inheritance using classes to avoid the diamond problem, it allows multiple inheritance through interfaces, as interfaces only declare method signatures (no method bodies initially), thus preventing conflicts.

+## Polymorphism

+Polymorphism is one of the key concepts in object-oriented programming (OOP) and refers to the ability of a single entity (like a method, operator, or object) to behave differently in different contexts.
+The term “polymorphism” is derived from Greek, meaning “many forms.”
+In programming, it allows the same method or object to perform different tasks depending on the context.

+Compile-Time Polymorphism (Static Polymorphism)
+In compile-time polymorphism, the method to be called is resolved at compile time.
+When we say the method is "resolved" at compile-time, it means that the compiler determines the correct method to invoke based on the method's signature (such as method name, parameters, etc.).
+It is achieved through method overloading or operator overloading (not supported in Java).

+Run-Time Polymorphism (Dynamic Polymorphism)
+In run-time polymorphism, the method is resolved during the runtime.
+It is achieved through method overriding.
+When we say the method is "resolved" at run-time, it refers to the decision about which method (in the case of method overriding) to call being made at the time the program is actually running.
+This occurs due to the dynamic method dispatch mechanism, where the JVM decides which method of a subclass to call based on the actual object type (not the reference type) at runtime.